 His wife, Barbara, said he shot himself after he and his doctor had discussed the possibility that he had cancer.

 Mr. Monroe created the Tensor lamp, then manufactured and sold it.
 The small, skinny lamp focused a narrow cone of high-intensity white light, making shapes, colors and objects appear sharper to the eye.
 Its first users were professionals like doctors and dentists, then older people and others with weak vision.
-It soon became an American staple, a lamp that students took to college, couples installed on each side of the bed and stamp collectors adored."
+It soon became an American staple, a lamp that students took to college, couples installed on each side of the bed and stamp collectors adored."-New York Times

 The Tensor light even showed up as part of the excuse for the 18 minute gap in the Watergate tapes.